typebeam/typebeam/README.md

 to handle a wide range of use cases.

 It has been built with the main focus on creating minimal code to be as expressive as possible.
-The best DX we could imagine.
 While making most use of TypeScript type-inference to do the heavy lifting.
 Removing the need for boilerplate inherent in other popular "enterprise" backend frameworks.